lookit/lookit-api/docs/source/video_capture.md

     }
 ```

+### Limitations

+One technical challenge imposed by webcam video streaming is that a connection to the server must be established before webcam recording can be quickly turned on and off, and this process may take up to several seconds.
+Each experiment frame records a separate video clip and establishes a separate connection to the server, so frames must be designed to wait for recording to begin before proceeding to a portion of the trial where video data is required.
+This fits well with typical study designs using looking time or preferential looking, where the child’s attention is returned to the center of the screen between trials; the first few seconds of the child watching the “attention grabber” are not critical and we can simply ensure that the webcam connection is established before proceeding to the actual experimental trial.
+When collecting verbal responses, the study frame can simply pause until the connection is established or, similarly, proceed with an initial portion of the trial where video data is not required.
+Currently, however, continuous webcam recording across frames is not possible on Lookit; any periods of continuous recording must be within a single frame.

 ### Troubleshooting
 If you are building a new ember app on this platform from scratch, you will need to do some setup to make video